map-gl-indoor/map-gl-indoor/README.md

 ## Developing

-    npm install & npm start
+    npm install & npm run dev

-Then, visit http://localhost:9966/debug/index.html to load the samples
+Then, visit http://localhost:3000/example to load the samples

-Put your mapbox access token in the web console:
-`window.localStorage.setItem('MapboxAccessToken', '_YOUR_TOKEN_');`

-### With docker-compose

-Install and start: `docker-compose up --build`